 (From left) Prof. William Waldron, David Keun Woong Park, Sarah Cohen, Jack Peisch, Blake Harper, and Grant Wright at Commencement, May 2015.

-Although some religion alumni continue their study of religion in academic and ministerial programs, most of our alumni pursue a wide variety of professions, including law, education, medicine, business, and non-profit work.
+Some religion alumni continue their study of religion in academic settings or train to become clergy, but most of our alumni pursue a wide variety of professions, including law, education, medicine, business, and non-profit work.
 In fact, many students have found that the study of religion provides an excellent base from which to take full advantage of a liberal education.

 In a survey conducted in early 2015, over sixty religion department alumni from the classes of 1990 and after reported on their varied current studies and professions: